 The Corporation is committed to diversity in the workplace, in all of its areas of operations.
-In May 2018, the Corporation adopted a written Diversity Policy, stating that diversity is valued, and recognises its benefits in accessing a broad pool of quality employees, ensuring employee retention and building high performing teams.
+The Corporation has adopted a written Diversity Policy, stating that diversity is valued, and recognises its benefits in accessing a broad pool of quality employees, ensuring employee retention and building high performing teams.